heroku/heroku-container-tools/README.md

 $ heroku help container
 Usage: heroku container

-  Use Docker to build and deploy Heroku apps
+  Use containers to build and deploy Heroku apps

 Additional commands, type "heroku help COMMAND" for more details: